Merck Manual

 Foster children

 Most children in foster care come from families that have struggled to provide safe, nurturing, and loving home environments.
-They come from families that are often poor, have under-educated, single parents, and parents who have substance abuse problems or mental illness.
+They come from families that are often poor, have under-educated, single parents, and parents who have substance misuse problems or untreated mental health conditions.
 The home life is often chaotic, and medical and dental needs are often unmet.

-About 70% of the children in foster care are put there by Child Protective Services because the child has been abused Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more Overview of Child Neglect and Abuse or neglected Overview of Child Neglect and Abuse Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (for example, clergy, coach, or teacher)... read more Overview of Child Neglect and Abuse .
-Most of the remaining 30% are adolescents placed in care by the juvenile justice system.
+The majority of the children in foster care are placed there by a social service agency because the child has been abused, neglected, or both.
+Most of the others are adolescents placed in care by the juvenile justice system.
 Very few children are placed voluntarily by their parents.
 Many children who might otherwise be placed into foster care are placed with extended family or friends, which is called "kinship care" and is usually not supervised by social service agencies.
 Adolescents may live in group homes or residential treatment facilities.

 Did You Know...